NSHoffman/N7CommandManager/README.md

   * MinMax values configuration for numeric arguments
   * Rich and consistent validation for sender, targets, arguments, game state etc.
   * Structure flexible enough to allow for API extension when new commands are needed
-  * Three-leveled notification system (for senders, for targets and global)
+  * Three-level notification system (for senders, for targets and global)
+  * Color highlighting configuration capabilities for certain parts of notifications/messages

 ## How to use
 ### Regular Players